Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 * This is the first stable release of the **Replica Auto-Discovery** enhancement that was introduced in 7.1.0-preview.

 ### Bug Fixes
-* Fixed a bug where the provider would throw a `KeyVaultReferenceException` for transient errors while connecting to Key Vault during startup, even if the startup timeout had not elapsed. [#516](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/516)
+* Fixed a bug where the provider would throw a `KeyVaultReferenceException` instead of retrying for transient errors while connecting to Key Vault during startup, even if the startup timeout had not elapsed. [#516](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/516)

 ## 7.1.0-preview - January 19, 2024
 ### Enhancements